 Pros: It can be used under the broiler up to 600 degrees Fahrenheit.

 Cons: It’s one of the pricier options on our list.

-Some foods, like fish with delicate flesh, require a nonstick surface to prepare without incident.
-Calphalon Contemporary’s nonstick sauté pan has the largest capacity of any pick on our list at seven quarts.
-Its dark anodized aluminum body has a striking look and is excellent at conducting heat in a flash to attain a crisp sear.
-Built with two side handles rather than one fixed to a single side, it is easier to fit on a crowded stovetop and throw in the dishwasher once your meal is done.
+Some foods, like fish with delicate flesh, require a nonstick surface in order to prepare without incident.
+Le Creuset’s Toughened sauté pan is crafted with high-quality aluminum.
+Its sleek body has a striking look and is excellent at conducting heat, which can help you put a crisp sear on your ingredients.
+Built with two temperature-regulating side handles rather than one fixed to a single side, it is easier to lift from a crowded stovetop.
+What’s more, you can throw it in the dishwasher when you’re done for easy cleanup.

-Pros: Multiple handles make it easy to lift, maneuver and pour.
+Pros: Ergonomic handles make it easy to lift, maneuver and pour.

 Cons: Nonstick coatings are not permanent, so eventually you’ll have to replace this pan.